There've been months of negotiations between the US and the Taliban to try to end the conflict and reach a peace deal in Afghanistan.

 What about the human cost?

-Since the war against the Taliban began in 2001, US forces have suffered 2,300 deaths and around 20,500 soldiers injured in action.
+Since the war against the Taliban began in 2001, US forces have suffered more than 2,300 deaths and around 20,660 soldiers injured in action.

 But US casualty figures are dwarfed by the loss of life among Afghan security forces and civilians.

-President Ghani said this year that more than 45,000 members of the Afghan security forces had been killed since he became president in 2014.
+President Ghani said last year that more than 45,000 members of the Afghan security forces had been killed since he became president in 2014.

-However, some reports say that Afghan security force fatalities have been very high in recent years, sometimes averaging 30-40 deaths a day.
+However, some media reports say that in recent years Afghan security force fatalities have been very high, sometimes averaging 30-40 deaths a day.

-And according to the United Nations Assistance Mission in Afghanistan (Unama), more than 32,000 civilians have been killed and about 60,000 injured since it began systematically recording civilian casualties in 2009.
+And according to the United Nations Assistance Mission in Afghanistan (Unama), more than 100,000 civilians have been killed or injured since it began systematically recording civilian casualties in 2009.